decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 #### Interchangeable components

 Certain components intentionally can't coexist in a single entity.
-For example, an entity can't have both BoxShape and PlaneShape.
+For example, an entity can't have both `BoxShape` and `PlaneShape`.
 If you assign one using `.set()`, you overwrite the other if present.

 You can create custom components that follow this same behavior against each other, where it only makes sense for each entity to have only one of them assigned.

-To define components that share a same _space_ in an entity, set the same name for on the component's internal name:
+To define components that are interchangeable and that occupy a same _space_ in an entity, set the same name for both on the component's internal name:

 ```ts
 @Component("animal")